Caloboletus firmus

 Caloboletus firmus is a bolete fungus native to North America.
 Until 2014, it was known as Boletus firmus.
-Recent changes in the phylogenetic framework of the family Boletaceae prompted the transfer of this species, along with several other related boletes, including Caloboletus calopus, to the genus Caloboletus.
+Changes in the phylogenetic framework of the family Boletaceae prompted the transfer of this species, along with several other related boletes, including Caloboletus calopus, to the genus Caloboletus.
 It was first described scientifically in 1874 by American botanist Charles Christopher Frost from specimens collected in New England.